SixLabors/docs/articles/imagesharp/security.md

 [`SegmentIntegrityHandling`](xref:SixLabors.ImageSharp.Formats.DecoderOptions.SegmentIntegrityHandling) is a tradeoff between strictness and recovery:

-- [`IgnoreNone`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreNone) rejects files on any segment validation error.
+- [`Strict`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.Strict) rejects files on any recoverable segment validation error.
-- [`IgnoreNonCritical`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreNonCritical) is the library default.
+- [`IgnoreAncillary`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreAncillary) is the library default and ignores recoverable errors in optional metadata or other ancillary segments.
-- [`IgnoreData`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreData) and [`IgnoreAll`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreAll) are better suited to recovery tools than to public-facing ingest paths.
+- [`IgnoreImageData`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreImageData) also ignores recoverable image data segment errors and is better suited to recovery tools than to public-facing ingest paths.

 That recommendation is an inference from the enum semantics: the more errors you ignore, the more "best effort" your decode path becomes.